-Employment opportunities vary from state to state and city to city, so spend some time researching the job markets in different areas of the country.
-Start by analyzing quality employment opportunities within your industry, then determine where the highest concentration of these jobs are located.
+Employment opportunities vary from state to state and city to city, so spend some time researching the job markets in different areas.
+Start by analyzing quality employment opportunities within your industry, then determine where the highest concentration of these jobs is located.

 4. Real Estate Value

-No one wants to live in a high-crime area, but that doesn’t mean that everyone can live in a Utopian society where crime never happens.
-By researching the crime rates and statistics for various areas, you can learn more about the safety of a town or neighborhood.
+No one wants to live in a high-crime area, but that doesn’t mean everyone can live in a utopian society where crime never happens.
+Use municipal or state resources to research crime statistics in any city, town, or neighborhood you’re eyeing.

 8. Education System